sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 PowerShell Scripting Cheatsheet
 *******************************

-This is the companion to ``PowerShell Cheatsheet``, which focuses on writing scripts using PowerShell
+This is the companion to ``PowerShell Cheatsheet``, which focuses on writing PowerShell scripts.

+.. topic:: According to Microsoft ``PowerShell``

-``PowerShell`` is a cross-platform task automation and configuration management framework, consisting of a command-line shell and scripting language.
-It is built on top of the ``.NET Common Language Runtime`` (CLR), accepts and returns ``.NET objects``.
-This brings entirely new tools and methods for automation, and news levels of frustration and confusion. :-)
+   Is a cross-platform task automation and configuration management framework, consisting of a *command-line shell* and *scripting language* that is built on top of the ``.NET Common Language Runtime`` (CLR), accepts and returns ``.NET objects``.

-Unlike traditional command-line interfaces, PowerShell cmdlets are designed to deal with objects.
-An object is structured information that is more than just the string of characters appearing on the screen, it carries extra information that you can use if you need it.
+   This brings entirely new tools and methods for automation.

+*In my opion these new tools and methods also bring new levels of frustration and confusion as you have to think differently. :-)*

+My personal usage of PowerShell, are as standalone utilities deployed in a single file to automate specific tasks.
+I dislike deploying and manitaining multiple files which perform a single task, so I tend to *copy-and-paste* frequently used functions, such as *dumpArrayList*, *dumpHashTable* because like many modern languages there is no mechanism to textually including your favourite functions into the source when writing and testing.

 Introduction
 ============

-``PowerShell`` is very powerful scripting language and is often the target of  **would-be** hackers, so by default laptop versions of Windows will not execute ``PowerShell scripts`` although individual ``cmdlets`` can be executed, but Windows servers will usually allow ``RemoteSigned`` scripts to be run.
+Unfortunately ``PowerShell`` is very powerful scripting language, it is often used to automate regular tasks, and hence is an ideal target for **would-be** hackers.
+To mitigate this, while individual ``cmdlets`` will always work, Microsoft limits if/when PowerShell scripts can be executed.

+* *Windows Pro/Home* usually disallows ``PowerShell scripts`` but permits ``cmdlets`` to be executed;
+* *Windows Server* usually allows ``RemoteSigned`` scripts to be run on the ``LocalMachine``;

-Whether a ``PowerShell`` script can be executed is governed by the execution policy, ``get-executionpolicy`` displays this for the current ``PowerShell``, add the ``-List`` parameter and it shows all the policies in highest to lowest priority (scope) order.
+The execution policy governs whether a ``PowerShell`` script can be executed, ``get-executionpolicy`` displays this for the current ``PowerShell``, the ``-List`` argument shows all the policies in highest to lowest priority (scope) order.

-In the example only the ``LocalMachine`` policy is defined, and is set to ``restricted`` so PowerShell scripts cannot be run.
+Below only the ``LocalMachine`` policy is defined, and is set to ``restricted`` so ``PowerShell scripts`` cannot be executed, but indiviual commands, ``cmdlets`` can be executed.

 ::

+   PS> Get-ExecutionPolicy
+   Restricted

    PS> Get-ExecutionPolicy -List